-It is important to acknowledge that the perceptions of the "men on the spot" receive little emphasis in this report.
-These individuals were chosen, recruited, assigned job titles and duties, and generally empowered to carry out federal policies on the "frontier."
-They could report back with information to help refine the government's strategies, but their powers were limited.
-Those actors are highly worthy of the study they receive in other QTC reports.
-This survey of the official mind focusses on the federal department responsible for northern administration: the Department of Resources and Development (1950-1953), Department of Northern Affairs and National Resources (1953-1966), and the Department of Indian Affairs and Northern Development (1966-present).
-Because the Department was the hinge between southern aspirations and northern conditions, and it had to obtain financial and other resources for the North and oversee their expenditure, a considerable amount of this report is based on publications of the Department and the quiet machinations of its senior officials.
+Development (1950-1953), Department of Northern Affairs and National Resources (1953-1966), and the Department of Indian Affairs and Northern Development (1966-present).
+Because the department was the hinge between southern aspirations and northern conditions, and it had to obtain financial and other resources for the North and oversee their expenditure, a considerable amount of this report is based on publications of the Department and the quiet machinations of its senior officials.
 Public statements had to be vetted at a senior level.
-The Director for much of this period, Bent Sivertz, took an interest in scholarly as well as administrative debates; as a result, he is often quoted directly in this report.
+The director for much of this period, Bent Sivertz, took an interest in scholarly as well as administrative debates; as a result, he is often quoted directly in this report.
 More colourful and original characters in the department, such as R.A.J.
 Phillips or Vic Valentine, appear less frequently, although they may also have helped write the pronouncements of more senior figures.

-Contemporary commentary by non-officials, as well as later scholarship, are not evidence of the official mind, but they do sometimes offer information or helpful insights.
-Reports of the Royal Commission on Aboriginal Peoples are helpful, as are the numerous short writings of political scientist Patrick Nixon, who interviewed officials who helped him explain the opportunities and limitations facing the Department in the 1950s and 1960s.29 Two important books by Frank Tester and Peter Kulchyski explore some failures of northern policy making, especially in the 1950s,30 and a recent work by anthropologist David Damas documented the major policy shift in the 1960s, from a "policy of dispersal" in which Inuit were encouraged to remain "on the land," to a "welfare state" policy that saw Inuit concentrated into a much smaller number of year-round settlements where schooling and social services were concentrated.31
+Contemporary commentary by non-officials, like later scholarship, is not evidence of the official mind, but it does sometimes offer information or helpful insights.
+Reports of the Royal Commission on Aboriginal Peoples are helpful, as are the numerous short writings of political scientist Patrick Nixon, who interviewed officials to help him explain the opportunities and limitations facing the Department in the 1950s and 1960s.
+Two important books by Frank Tester and Peter Kulchyski explore some failures of northern policy-making, especially in the 1950s, and a recent work by anthropologist David Damas documented the major policy shift in the 1960s, from a "policy of dispersal" in which Inuit were encouraged to remain "on the land," to a "welfare state" policy that saw Inuit concentrated into a much smaller number of year-round settlements where schooling and social services were concentrated.